Central (TV channel): Arts Central

 Arts Central consisted on culture programming with culture, arts, documentaries and classical music.
 Arts Central offered 20 hours of programming per week.

 In 2001, both Hanging by the Thread and AlterAsian received a Finalist status at the New York Festival, and in 2007, the I-Collector series placed as runners-up in the Asian TV Awards.

 On 1 November 2004, its programming offer widened, becoming a lifestyle-oriented channel, reducing the amount of arts-based programming.
 The schedule now opened with a lifestyle belt from 9 to 9:30pm, followed by comedy series (The Office, Banzai!, Celebrity Deathmatch etc.) until 10pm.
 More traditional arts programming, such as ballet, was now confined to Sundays.
-It also added added Animania, a dedicated slot for anime, airing between Wednesday and Friday.
+It also added Animania, a dedicated slot for anime, airing between Wednesday and Friday.
 Its broadcasts of anime titles, as well as Japanese movies, would later make it to Okto's evening slots in 2008.

 Facing criticism for its programming becoming "too mainstream", Arts Central unveiled a new look and line-up in April 2007, with the key relaunch title being the BBC documentary series Planet Earth.